 The Second Single Crochet Stitch Is Complete

-If you take another glance at the chart, you'll see that there are five blue single crochet stitches I need to complete before I need to change colors.
-I've done two of 'em so far.
+If you take another glance at the chart, you'll see that there are five blue single crochet stitches you need to complete before you need to change colors.
+You have done two of them so far.
 The next two are going to be exactly like the first two.

 12 of 18